-Parking permit refunds will be made if the student drops all classes within the first two weeks of instruction for semester-length courses or by 10% of the length of short-term courses.
+Parking permit refunds will be made if the student drops all classes within 10% of the length of summer courses.
 The parking decal must be returned to the Cashier's Office for a refund.
+No parking permit refunds after the refund period is over.